 Finally, I try to include at least three short, 5-10 minute bursts of exercise in my day.
 I often start the day with a 7-minute workout, using the free app.
 During the day, I like to jump rope with my son for a few minutes.
 While I watch TV, I often do a couple sets of push-ups, sit-ups, and stretches.
 Adding just a few minutes of exercise throughout the day is easy to do but really adds up if you are consistent.

 My Ten Cents on How to Stay Motivated to Workout

 I agree that to stick with a resolution needs a trigger why you want to do it.
 For instance, a weight goal.
 Awards in between keep you on track and the satisfactions of having already achieved something on the road to the goal.
 They reinforce that you can do it.

-What is the biggest challenge to stick to your fitness routine?
-Which of the above advice may work for you to stay with your resolution to get fit?
+What is your biggest challenge to stick to your fitness routine and stay motivated to workout?
+Which of the above advice might work for you to stay with your resolution to get fit?
 What is your fitness routine?
+Just curious.

 When you are interested in reviews of the newest trends, and fashion and how to turn them into personal style, to look to your best in midlife, subscribe to High Latitude Style.
 Deep inside you know when I can do it, you can do it too.